roboticvedant/ROS2_turtlesim_PID_demo/README.md

-# ROS 2 Turtlesim PID Controller With ACtion server and client
+# ROS 2 Turtlesim PID Controller With Action server and client

 This ROS 2 Python node controls a turtle in the `turtlesim` simulator to drive it to a desired position using a PID controller.
 Currently, only the proportional (P),Integral (I) and Derivative(D) are utilized for both distance and heading error.